otsu81/aws-jwt-verify-s3-vs-ddb/README.md

 # Loading public keys from S3 or DynamoDB - which is faster

 TL;DR: Loading the same string object stored in an S3 object is roughly 40% slower than loading the same string from a DynamoDB table.
+For this simplistic case, storing keys in S3 is about 240% more expensive than DynamoDB.

+It's not a huge shocker that DynamoDB is more suitable for storing and retrieving simple strings than S3.
+Our simplistic case of just using S3 as a lookup table make the conditions for S3 as favorable as possible (if there was a bigger file needing to be parsed to find a specific key load times for the bigger file would be much worse compared to DynamoDB).
+So, if the execution difference is in the 10-15ms range you'd be tempted to think it doesn't matter in the long run.
+But since AWS [changed the billing for Lambda to millisecond billing](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-1ms-billing-granularity-adds-cost-savings/), the implication is that S3 would be roughly 40% more expensive than using DynamoDB.
+For millions of invocatiotions a a day, that will have huge pricing implications.

+Then what about storage and retrieval cost?
+DynamoDB is famous for being expensive at large scale, but for a simplistic case like this which is mostly eventually consistent reads DynamoDB actually comes out ahead.
+If we use the following examples:
+* 10,000,000 public keys would consume about 5GB of storage
+* For the sake of argument, assume we have 100,000,000 pulls of the public key to the lambda function
+* We are in EU-WEST-1

+According to the [pricing calculator](https://calculator.aws/), for S3 Standard storage we would end up at roughly $41/mo.
+For DynamoDB, with on-demand capacity we would end up with roughly $17/mo.

 If I've made some gross mistakes or missed some cool optimization, please make a pull request and I'll rerun.